 Not to mention that it’s over 270 different falls instead of just one long straight waterfall across like in New York.
 After visiting both ourselves, we can truly agree that Niagara doesn’t compare!

-Do you have any questions about our post or more fun Iguazu Falls history to share?
+Have any questions about our post or more fun Iguazu Falls history to share?
 Let us know in the comments below!

 Safe Travels,